Simply Fosh was renamed Marc Fosh in spring 2016.

 Make a reservation at Marc Fosh Restaurant

 More about Marc Fosh

-Emblematic Palma premises are home to this Fosh-branded restaurant offering simply prepared Mediterranean food with hints of the Middle East. […] Med cuisine at Fosh Kitchen
+Emblematic Palma premises are home to this restaurant offering simply prepared Mediterranean food with hints of the Middle East. […] Mediter-Asian cuisine at The Kitchen

-British chef Marc Fosh and his team create exciting new cuisine in this ‘laboratory’, where you can watch the chefs in action – and dine on the results.
-The hot place to go right now! […] Experimental gastronomy at Fosh Lab in Palma
+Exciting new cuisine is created in this ‘laboratory’, where you can watch the chefs in action – and dine on the results.
+The hot place to go right now! […] Experimental gastronomy at The Lab in Palma

 More about Michelin star restaurants